Writing skills are crucial in your blog posts, social media posts, web content, copywriting, business plans, and speeches.

 Too many words make your writing sound uneducated.
 (Remember your audience, this means your grandma).

-Even if you don’t use the Internet to write, you definitely use it to communicate.
+Even if you don’t use the Internet to write, you use it to communicate.
 That means understanding the basic principles of writing — such as grammar, syntax, copywriting, vocabulary, etc.

 When you’re writing, you’re sharing information with others.
 In other words, writing is the glue for building and maintaining a community.

-If you want your writing to go far and wide and be seen as a reasonable effort (instead of just a long read), then you must come up with ideas that grab the reader’s attention.
+If you want your writing to go far and wide and be seen as a reasonable effort (instead of just a long read), you must come up with ideas that grab the reader’s attention.

 What does that look like?
 Every writer should have a healthy combination of Seductive hooks, Powerful information Emotional writing.